ICT and e-business

 Condition 2: record keeping

-The employer (or in the case of a self employed person, that person) must provide the Department with a return in writing not later than 31 January each year, giving, in respect of each exempt person, the following information:
+The employer must provide the Department with a return in writing not later than 31 January each year, giving, in respect of each exempt person, the following information:

 - the person’s name;